 In small-sized home offices, bamboo works great.
 It is easy to install and click together because most homes have a cement subfloor.
 However, the issue with bamboo is that it can be destroyed pretty easily by wheeled office chairs.
 To avoid this from happening, you might want to have a chair mat placed on the floor.

-Bamboo floors are excellent in homes, but in offices is wears down easily if you don’t take good care of the system.
-It is eco-friendly, long-lasting and durable; so if you want your bamboo floor to last for many years in perfect shape you might want to choose a different kind of office chair.
+Bamboo floors are excellent in homes, but in offices is wear down easily if you don’t take good care of the system.
+It is eco-friendly, long-lasting, and durable; so if you want your bamboo floor to last for many years in perfect shape you might want to choose a different kind of office chair.

 2. Laminate